top of page

 TR-5/OP-5 Catalyzed Vinyl is the first group of finishes which has more than 50 percent solids at the spray gun and it meets most states' environmental requirements.
 It may be sprayed in both light and heavy coatings and is very durable, resistant and clear.

-TR-6/OP-6 Catalyzed Polyurethane (and Acrylic) pain is an extremely durable, clear finish.
-It is used on hospital casework and doors, and may be rubbed to a high gloss finish.
+TR-6/OP-6 Catalyzed Polyurethane (and Acrylic) paints- is an extremely durable, clear finish.
+It is used on hospital casework and doors, and may be buffed to a high gloss finish.
 Formaldehyde free.

 TR-7/OP-7 Polyester is the densest and hardest of the coatings, but it may fracture and crack if it is damaged.